- I’m a new user. How do I gain access to AggieBudget?

 - Please use Internet Explorer or Microsoft Edge.

 - How do I log in to AggieBudget using a Mac?

-Mac users will need to log in through the use of a terminal server.
+Mac users will need to log in through the use of the remote desktop.

 • At the home page, log in using your campus e-mail address and Kerberos password and click “Sign In”.